ManuelCalavera/pdi-yaml-plugin/README.md

 ```

 ## Use
-To use the plugin start by dragging the created step from the `Seibels Plugins` folder into the transformation.
-Set the path of the YAML file in the box `File Path`, this path can be a variable.
+To use the plugin start by dragging the new step from the `Seibels Plugins` folder into a transformation.
+Open the step options by double clicking on it and set the path of the YAML file in the box `File Path`.
+This path can be a variable.
 At the moment the step does not process row input and all incoming rows will be dropped.
 The step is intended to generate rows only.

-When ran the YAML will be parsed and every YAML entry will be sent to kettle as a row.
+When the transformation is ran the YAML will be parsed and every YAML entry will be sent to kettle as a row.
 Every unique key will then be set as a field.
-Using the above example the output would be:
+The output created by using the above YAML example would be:
 ```
 tables-schema: dbo  tables-table: Address  tables-sql: Address.sql  lookups-name: null  lookups-sql: null
 tables-schema: dbo  tables-table: Item     tables-sql: Item.sql     lookups-name: null  lookups-sql: null